Advantages of Thermal Interface Pads Vs. Thermal Paste

 Doing this could save a lot of time and money when it comes to prototyping and testing.

-• Avoid stacking Thermal Pads.
-This will decrease the material’s performance.
-One Thermal Pad with the correct thickness and thermal conductivity rating is all that is required to solve even the most stringent application issues.
+- Stacking thermal pads can be detrimental to the material’s performance.
+One thermal pad with the correct thickness and thermal conductivity rating is all that is required to solve even the most stringent application issues.